ngeiswei/tv-toolbox/README.md

 NEXT

-To conclude, it seems that the structure of a composite predicate, like a conjunction of two predicates, by itself provides evidence, alongside direct observations.
+To conclude, it interestingly seems that the structure of a composite predicate, like a conjunction of two predicates, by itself provides some forms of evidence.
+In other words, evidence can be obtained not just from direct observations but from composite structures as well.